 An aged roof is being replaced on the Cherberg Building this summer.
-The project began in July and is expected to last through mid-October.

 The replacement will alleviate chronic leaks in the Cherberg Building.
 Work will improve roof drainage, remove obsolete heating/ventilation/cooling equipment, replace some skylights, replace the roof membrane, add insulation and bring other items up to current building code.
 The Department of Enterprise Services has contracted with Oak Hill Construction of Algona to perform the work.
 There will be noise, pedestrian, parking and traffic impacts.
 In general, work will occur between 6 a.m. and 7 p.m.
 There may be extended work hours during some portions of the project.
 There is a staging on the south side of the building.

 Several steps will be taken to ensure safety and mitigate impacts throughout the project: